simbigo/ddk/README.md

 # ddk

-ddk  is a tool to manage of environment for projects

 ddk (Docker Development Kit) is a tool that helps manage environment dependencies for projects that use docker containers.